Retail Food Regulations & Enforcement Process

 - Imminent health hazards include: fire, flood, extended interruption of electricity or water, sewage backup, misuse of toxic/poisonous materials, onset of a foodborne illness, grossly unsanitary conditions or other circumstance that may endanger public health.

-- A retail food establishment which does not “Pass” four consecutive (or four out of five) inspections will be closed for up to three days and is subject to a civil penalty not to exceed $1,000.
+- A retail food establishment which does not “Pass” four consecutive (or four out of five) inspections could be closed for up to three days and is subject to a civil penalty not to exceed $1,000.

 - The minimum amount for a civil penalty has been removed and the maximum amount as $1,000 for inspection violations has been established.